 The Tribunal noted that Mr Campion does not currently hold a practising certificate.
 It said he was elderly and in poor health at times.
 However, it said his conduct in the course of the disciplinary proceedings had deprived him of potential mitigating features of remorse and insight.

 In considering an appropriate penalty, the Tribunal said it considered Mr Campion’s offending to be at the high end of misconduct.
-It said the primary aggravating feature was his previous disciplinary history.
-This extended back to 2012.
+It said the primary aggravating feature was his previous disciplinary history which extended back to 2012.

 The Tribunal accepted the submission of the lawyers standards committee which brought the proceedings that given the extent of Mr Campion’s failures, his extensive disciplinary history, and his failure to engage with the disciplinary process, a suspension from practice was necessary to mark the seriousness of his misconduct.